 7- national institutions

-International programmes in general like these knows no borders.
-In this case successful international programmes depend on the extent to which outcomes are achieved.
-Strategies shall be controlled and developed for continues review, and information about the disease and research findings from the field must be collected and updated.
-Also, essential coordination, cooperation and support is needed to ensure the programme consistency, resources use, and information sharing between countries.
+International programs in general like these knows no borders.
+In this case, successful international programs depend on the extent to which outcomes are achieved.
+Strategies shall be controlled and developed for continuous review, and information about the disease and research findings from the field must be collected and updated.
+Also, essential coordination, cooperation, and support are needed to ensure the program consistency, resources use, and information sharing between countries.
 To develop and implement any involved country's specific disease control plan, working in partnership with national institutions is a major start.

-Policy and strategy implementation within a country's must be assessed to make sure that they are economically and socially acceptable and sustainable.
+Policy and strategy implementation within a country must be assessed to make sure that they are economically and socially acceptable and sustainable.
 Hence, there will be many gaps and obstacles obstructing the success of this international program.
-Because many of the countries involved are infected or at a risk of being infected have unsuitable health systems, and due to corrupted systems there will be weak and unfair participation of producers, stakeholders or resources that are wanted to accumulate effective and a controlled programmes.
+Because many of the countries involved are infected or at risk of being infected have unsuitable health systems, and due to corrupted systems, there will be weak and unfair participation of producers, stakeholders or resources that are wanted to accumulate effectively and controlled programs.